diegomrno/diegomrno/README.md

 - Account Service - A user management microservice that handles user authentication and authorization.
 It leverages OAuth 2.1, two-factor authentication (2FA), and other security best practices to ensure account safety.
 Developed with PostgreSQL and Go, this service provides secure and scalable user management.

+- [Vortex Launcher](https://github.com/infiniteHQ/VortexLauncher) - The Vortex Installer is a straightforward utility designed to install or update the Vortex Launcher.
+It focuses exclusively on the launcher itself, without affecting the Vortex core or any other internal components.
+This tool ensures that only the launcher is kept up-to-date, leaving the rest of the system unchanged.

 - Vortex Feedback Service - A service dedicated to collecting and processing crash information from Vortex.
 It helps developers debug by providing detailed crash reports and insights.
 The service acts as a feedback loop to enhance application stability and performance.

 - Vortex Updates Service - The Vortex Updates Service is a microservice that helps all Vortex stacks update and retrieve the latest information for a specific Vortex distribution.
 The service also includes a "news" system, allowing Vortex stacks to display relevant updates to the user.